macmanes-lab/DoveParentsRNAseq/analysis/figure-2.md

       facet_wrap(~sex)

     b <- makebargraphv3(DEGcontrol, "pituitary","No. of DEGs\n(-) decreased  increased (+)", comparisonlabelscontrol) +
-      labs(x = "Control versus all other reproductive and parental stages", title = "Pituitary")
+      labs(x = "Control versus all other reproductive and parental stages")

     c <- makebargraphv3(DEGbldg, "pituitary", "No. of DEGs\n (-)decreased  increased (+)", comparisonlabelsbldg) +
       labs(x = "Nest-building versus all other parental stages")